dadamssg/epn-blog/src/pages/blog/photo-booth-alternative.md

 <br />

 Let me tell you about a company called [Twilio](https://www.twilio.com/messaging).
 Twilio is a publicly traded company that offers programmable phone numbers(among other things).
 You can purchase a phone number from Twilio for $1.00/month with no long term contract.
-Yes, you read that right...$1 dollar per month.

 <span class="block mt-5 mb-5">

 ![Purchasing a Twilio phone number](/img/twilio-purchase.png "Purchasing a Twilio phone number")

 </span>